 Long Sleeve Tops - This base layer style is commonly worn in colder weather and is often paired with additional layers to maximize warmth.

 Short Sleeve Tops/Sleeveless Vests - For the summer or in warmer climates, short-sleeve or sleeveless bases may be more suited for your activity.
-For a more cooler option, consider a Vest-Style.
+For a cooler option, consider a vest-style.

 The style you choose will mainly be determined by weather conditions and your personal preferences.